zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\approx \braket{\braket{\bm{S}}} \negmedspace (\bm{r}).
 $$

-...
+In principle, one could execute this idea by choosing the initial state of the system (by assigning each particle a certain position, orientation, shape, and composition), describing the way the system evolves, and evaluating the integral given by Eqn 1p.9.
+In practice, we shall utilize a different method; nevertheless, it is important to understand the conceptual model and its implications.

-Let us consider the implications of this approach.
-First of all, since the positions and the orientations of the molecules become time-dependent, the phasors of the scattered field must become time-dependent as well, which means that the components of the total field (cf. Eqn.
-4.8)
+First of all, since the positions and the orientations of the particles become time-dependent, the phasors of the scattered field must become time-dependent as well.
+Therefore, the components of the total field

-$$ \tag{20.10}
+$$ \tag{1p.11}
 	\bm{E}(\bm{r}, t)
 	= \frac{1}{2} \bm{E_0}(\bm{r}, t)
 	+ \sum\_{p = 1}^{\infin} \thinspace \mathcal{Re} \big\lbrace \bm{E_p}(\bm{r}, t) e^{-i \omega_p t} \big\rbrace.
 $$

 are no longer time-harmonic.
-That complicates the theory, since Eqn 20.10 no longer rigorously satisfies the Maxwell equations.
+That complicates the theory, since, unlike Eqn.
+4.8, Eqn 1p.11 does not rigorously satisfy the Maxwell equations.

 Furthermore, substitution of Eqn.
-20.10 into 20.8 results in an integral (cf. Eqn.
-4.14)
+1p.11 into 1p.9 results in an integral

-$$ \tag{20.11}
+$$ \tag{1p.12}
 \begin{aligned}
 	\braket{\braket{\bm{S}}}
 	= \lim_{T \to \infin} \frac{1}{T} \int\_{0}^{T}